n0sys/TryHackMe-Writeup/Wonderland/README.md

 <!-- Description -->
 ![Wonderland](imgs/machine2.png)
 Wonderland is a free access machine on TryHackMe with a difficulity level of Medium.
-We start the machine, get an IP address and start our attack (Ofcourse after connecting to the TryHackMe network with openvpn).
+We start the machine, get an IP address and start our attack (ofcourse after connecting to the TryHackMe network with openvpn).

 Completed on 10/02/2023